simon-verheyen/Portfolio/README.md

 # Portfolio: Simon Verheyen

-This repository is made as a showcase of a selection of the projects I have completed over the year.
+This repository is made as a showcase of a selection of the projects I have completed over the last year.

 ### gapminder-project: